MalcolmHodgins/MalcolmHodgins.github.io/_posts/2020-12-30-SBIP OpenCV.md

       I saw an opportunity to learn a new skill, by exploring OpenCV, while also doing what any respectable engineer/researcher needs to do when they design and build a new system: quantify the performance of the system.
 Basically, last summer, I had designed a state-space controller for my robot and implemented it but I never got around to trying to measure exactly how well my system was performing.
 Especially as I tuned the controller for better and better results, its a non-trivial task determining whether one controller actually performs better than another.
 What I needed was a fairly precise and convenient way to measure the state variables of my system, such as pendulum angle, over time so that I could then perform some analysis on the results and make a numerically-informed decision about controller performance.
 What I set out to do with this project, besides learning how to use a computer vision-based application and sharpening my C++ skills, is use OpenCV to reliably measure the angle of my inverted pendulum robot over time and provide the data in a simple format for analysis.
     </p>
     <p>
       Honestly, this project went very smoothly which is probably a testament mostly to how easy OpenCV is to use.
 Their documentation is fantastic.
-Below I've embedded a YouTube video I put together to explain my project and the rest of this post will dive into the process, mechanics, and weak points of this project!
+Below I've embedded a YouTube video I put together to explain my project and the rest of this post will dive into the process, mechanics, and assumption used in this project!
     </p>

     <iframe class="centered" width="560" height="315" src="https://www.youtube.com/embed/ftpqMir1G3Q" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </section>